kaketto/lets-comment/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 This a 'post and comment' web app inspired by a Udacity project.
+Node.js backend with lowDB.

 ## Available Scripts